 Other options include sharing your landscape with unexpected nibblers or fencing certain plants or areas of the yard.
 Wild animals are likely to find young plants particularly tasty.
 Although well-established Salvias put up with nibbling, it would be a big problem for plants getting established.
-Placing a chicken-wire enclosure around a newly planted perennial sage isn’t pretty, but you can remove it when the sage matures.
+Placing a chicken-wire enclosure around a newly planted perennial sage isn’t pretty, but you can remove as the sage matures.

 Another solution suggested by garden designer Rebecca Sweet is to surround a tempting plant with one that is well know in your locale as a deer deterrent.
 In her USDA Zone 9 yard, Sweet plants various Euphorbia around manzanitas (Arctostaphylos spp.) that deer like.
 Sweet, who lives in California, says that while the local deer love Black & Blue Sage, there are a number of species they ignore, including Cleveland Sage (S. clevelandii).